XoopsDocs/xasset-tutorial/book/4operations.md

 ![img_12.jpg](../assets/img_12.jpg)

 Currencies can be managed by clicking on the Currencies tab in the xAsset Control Panel.

-Xasset supports multipl
+Xasset supports multiple currencies.
-e currencies.
 By defining a base currency for your website, xAsset will convert Application Product prices to the client's preferred currency.
 Application Product values are then converted using the supplied currency exchange rate.

 #### Adding a Currency.